AqueductHub/aqueductcore/docs/index.md

 Calibration routines are often rerun regularly.
 We will provide an automation solution for the scheduling of these jobs, as well as user experiments.

-A powerful plugin SDK will allow for easy extensibility, allowing users to easily build additional functionality and integrations which can be private for their specific systems or public to be shared with the greater community.
+A powerful plug-in SDK will allow for easy extensibility, allowing users to easily build additional functionality and integrations which can be private for their specific systems or public to be shared with the greater community.

 We welcome engagement from the community.
 We would love to hear your ideas and needs for Aqueduct and we look forward to building new features together.